jointogetherhq/jointogether.online/_posts/2023-07-07-internationalisation.markdown

 ## Why do this?

-Internationalisation being built into the platform by default has enormous advantages for unions.
-Most CRMs and CMSes don't offer these features by default, meaning expensive customisation (or, more likely, a "we don't offer that").
-The ability to use the fact we've already done this work, and that it's either on by default, or can be switched on immediately, is another example of the ways we're working to ensure that every last drop of performance can be squeezed from a union's online joining experience.
+Offering a user experience that is tailored to any given user's needs or circumstances is key to a successful join service, and internationalisation is one part of this.
+Most CRMs and CMSes don't offer these features, meaning expensive customisation (or, more likely, a "we don't offer that").
+The fact we've already done this work, and that it's either on by default or can be switched on immediately, is another example of how help ensure the best possible experience for members, whilst squeezing every last drop of performance from a union's online joining experience.